Dr Clara Eroukhmanoff

 She was awarded ‘best teacher in improving the life of students’ at Royal Holloway in 2017.

-Clara’s current research examines the ways in which Islam and the Muslim population are securitised in the United States from the G.W Bush to the Trump administration.
+Clara’s current research is broadly situated at the intersection of critical security studies, US foreign policy and feminist writing in IR.
+One strand of research examines the linguistic and emotional constructions of terrorism and radicalisation in the United States from the G.W Bush to the Trump administration.
 She is more particularly interested in what she refers as an ‘indirect securitisation,’ a securitisation that occurs through indirect securitising speech acts and the affective process of indirect securitisations.

-Her more recent work focuses on the role of affective and visual responses to terrorist attacks in Europe manifested through memes such as ‘Je suis Charlie,’ ‘One love’ and ‘I heart MCR’ and how these constitute citizen-lead counterterrorism responses.
-A central theme of this work is to investigate the kind of affects solidarity memes charge the atmosphere with and create alternatives that go beyond dominant narratives of the war on terrorism.
+Her more recent work interrogates the visual responses communicated through memes like ‘Je suis Charlie,’ ‘I love Manchester’ and ‘One Love’ and the kind of emotional governance and narratives these digital movements bring forward.
+Through a Deleuzian reading of sensation, a central theme of this work is to investigate the kind of affects solidarity memes charge the atmosphere with and how art can disrupt dominant narratives of the war on terrorism.
+This work is situated in the wider affective and visual turns in International Relations and is forthcoming in a special issue on emotions in the Journal of International Political Theory.
 She is keen to collaborate with artists on this project.

-Clara Eroukhmanoff is co-convenor of a research group on ‘emotions in International Relations’ along with Naomi Head (Glasgow) and Amanda Beattie (Aston).
+Clara Eroukhmanoff is co-convenor of the BISA Working Group on ‘emotions in International Relations’ with Naomi Head (Glasgow) and Amanda Beattie (Aston).

 Clara is a fellow at the Centre for International Public Policy at Royal Holloway University and a research associate with the University of Cambridge (POLIS) where she worked on a project entitled ‘Media, Faith and Security’ with Roxanne Farmanfarmaian and funded by an ESRC Impact Acceleration Grant.
 With Roxanne and other research associates, she organised a day workshop at the House of Lords with members of the media, members of parliament and various faith communities, in order to reach an understanding and respect of religious practice and freedom of press in a post-Charlie attacks environment.